interledger-deprecated/tutorials/letter-shop/index.md

 But after that it simply hangs...

-The comments in the code probabaly gave it away, but we now need to make the payment.
+The comments in the code probably gave it away, but we now need to make the payment.
 Replace the text `// Make payment...` with:

 ```js
   console.log(` 2.
 Making payment to ${destinationAddress} using condition: ${condition}`)